aptos-labs/developer-docs/docs/guides/system-integrators-guide.md

 Both [Python](https://github.com/aptos-labs/aptos-core/blob/3973311dac6bb9348bfc81cf983c2a1be11f1b48/ecosystem/python/sdk/aptos_sdk/client.py#L256) and [TypeScript](https://github.com/aptos-labs/aptos-core/blob/3973311dac6bb9348bfc81cf983c2a1be11f1b48/ecosystem/typescript/sdk/src/aptos_client.test.ts#L93) support the generation of transactions that target entry points.
 This guide points out many of those entry points, such as `aptos_account::transfer` and `aptos_account::create_account`.

 Most basic operations on the Aptos blockchain should be available via entry point calls.
 While one could submit multiple transactions calling entry points in series, such operations benefit from being called atomically from a single transaction.
 A script payload transaction can call any public (entry) function defined within any module.
 Here's an example [Move script](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/scripts/two_by_two_transfer) that uses a MultiAgent transaction to extract funds from two accounts and deposit them into two other accounts.
 This is a [Python example](https://github.com/aptos-labs/aptos-core/blob/main/ecosystem/python/sdk/examples/transfer_two_by_two.py) that uses the bytecode generated by compiling that script.
-Currently there is limited support for script payloads in TypeScript.
+Currently, there is limited support for script payloads in TypeScript.

 ### Status of a transaction